cadencedhaunter/JASS-Macro-Bind-JMB-/README.md

         http://www.wc3c.net/vexorian/jasshelpermanual.html - vJass manual (eng)

-  All the files here are usually text files, can be opened with any text editor and can be imported with cJass by 'include'.
+  All the files here are usual text files, can be opened with any text editor and can be imported with cJass by 'include'.

 Files:
 ---